roryl23/droneOS/README.md

 ### Logging

 droneOS logs in a very specific format to allow the base station to know the whole state of the system.
-This is useful for debugging, where one could use the logs emitted by the base station to troubleshoot.
+This is useful for debugging the drone offline.
-This also allows remote debugging of the drone.
 Keep in mind that the debug logging only works when the drone is in WiFi range of the base station.
+When outside

 Log levels are important.
 Here are the differences: